saikumarmalla/Assignment/README.md

 1. We can include the feature maps(dicts or text files) for all the mathematical operations and formulas.

-2. All abbreviations can be replaced with thier meaning.
+2. Abbreviations can be replaced with thier meaning.

 ### Test cases
 Example text :